Structure in the Disk of epsilon Aurigae: Analysis of the ARCES and TripleSpec data obtained during the 2010 eclipse: Discussion

-In order to better understand and make predictions about the masses and evolutionary future of Epsilon Aurigae, a multi-parametric chi-squared minimization was performed, similar to the method described by Mennickent et al. (2014).
-Comparing previously observed quantities, the temperatures and luminosities of both components as proposed by Hoard et al. (2010), with those predicted by van Rensbergen et al. (2011) models of conservative and non-conservative binary star evolution, we were able to seek models that best fit the observed data.
-Higher initial mass models are required to reach the F star log luminosity of 4.5 or higher.
-One interesting model is 09strong that features initial masses of 9 and 8.1 solar masses (q=1.11), which evolve into a post-mass exchange 2.97 and 13.54 solar mass pair at t=32.8 Myr, dwelling there until end of calculation, when t=32.82 Myr and masses have changed to 3.2 and 14.11 solar masses (q=0.23) at virtually the same luminosity for the originally more massive star (log L = 4.1, Log Te = 3.875).\\
+In order to better understand and make predictions about the masses and evolutionary future of epsilon Aurigae, a multi-parametric chi-squared minimization study of published evolutionary models was performed, similar to the method described by \citet{Men14}.
+We compared previously measured quantities, including the temperatures and luminosities of both components as proposed by \citet{Hoa10}, with those predicted by \citet{Van11} models of conservative and non-conservative binary star evolutionary models.
+We were able to seek models that best fit the observed data.
+Higher initial mass models are required for the F star to reach log luminosity of 4.5 or higher.
+One interesting model identified in this way was 09strong, with a 20 day initial period.
+This model features initial masses of 9 and 8.1 solar masses (q=1.11).
+This model was evolved into a post-mass exchange binary, at step 1088, when t=32.825 Myr and masses have changed to 2.4 and 14.04 solar masses (q=0.17).
+At that point, one component reached virtually the same luminosity as the originally more massive star (log L = 4.1, Log Te = 3.875).
+In a separate paper, \citet{Gib18} use MESA binary models to further explore the evolutionary status of the epsilon Aurigae system. \\

-\section{SHAPE Visualization of Disk and Stream}
+\subsection{SHAPE Visualization of Disk and Stream}

-SHAPE 5.0 is a morpho-kinematic modeling and reconstruction tool used for astrophysical objects.
+SHAPE 5.0 is a morpho-kinematic modeling and reconstruction tool used for astrophysical objects (http://www.astrosen.unam.mx/shape/index.html).
 With SHAPE, users can input any known physical parameters of their objects and can augment single bodies with clouds, disks, and other features.
 It is also possible to specify chemical abundances as well as emission and absorption lines.
 Automatically created with each physical model is a velocity-space model, as well as a a graph of the object's velocity curve.
 Users also have the capability to change the frame through which the object is being viewed, by changing inclination and by rotating the object with respect to the observer.
+SHAPE is easy and quick to learn, making it an effective tool for modeling and interpreting astrophysical objects.
 One problem with SHAPE was the tendency for files to be unsaved or deleted in between opening and working with them.